Transport in São Paulo: Airports

 São Paulo has three airports.
-Two of them, São Paulo/Guarulhos International Airport and Congonhas-São Paulo Airport are located in the metropolitan area, while the third, Campo de Marte, is located north of the city center.
+Two of them, São Paulo/Guarulhos International Airport and Congonhas Airport are located in the metropolitan area, while the third, Campo de Marte, is located north of the city center.
 Campo de Marte also hosts the Ventura Goodyear Blimp.
+Viracopos International Airport is sometimes referred to as a São Paulo airport, though is located in Campinas, over 100 km away from the city.

 Congonhas Airport operates domestic and regional flights, mainly to Rio de Janeiro, Belo Horizonte and Brasília.
 Guarulhos International Airport, also known to São Paulo locals as "Cumbica", is located 25 km North East of the city center, in the neighbouring city of Guarulhos.
 Guarulhos airport operates both domestic and international flights.
 Major Brazilian airlines handled by Congonhas Airport and Guarulhos Airport include TAM Airlines, Gol Transportes Aéreos, and Azul Brazilian Airlines.
 Campo de Marte airport handles some private and small-sized airplanes.

 In 2006, about 34.3 million people used the city's airports (mainly from Congonhas and Guarulhos International Airport, the only two operating commercial flights).
 Infraero, Brazil's main aviation authority, estimates that with the remodelling of Guarulhos Airport, São Paulo's airports will be able to handle about 45 million passengers a year within the next five years.

 Additionally São Paulo Catarina Executive Airport located in São Roque, opened in 2019 handles general aviation traffic.